Orpheus-3145/minishell/README.md

 # Minishell
-The idea of the project is to create a new shell, able to run commands, manage environment variables, ...
+The idea of the project is to create a new shell, able to execute commands, manage environment variables, ...
 This shell is directly inspired to the Bash shell and behaves like it as much as possibile, specifically the one used on UNIX (OS X).

 Minishell was a project developed by my team-partner [ys_zm](https://github.com/ys-zm) ( <--- many thanks for the cooperation!) and me.